eecs-autograder/autograder-server/README.md

 and testing the server code.

 ## System Requirements

-**Supported Operating Systems:**
-- Ubuntu 20.04 or later
+OS: A currently supported Ubuntu LTS

 It may be possible to run the server tests on OSX.
 If you decide to try this, you're on your own.
-Newer versions of Ubuntu are usually ok.
+Newer versions of Ubuntu are usually ok, but some steps may differ.

 ## Clone and Checkout
 ```